yhoazk/OperativeSystems/README.md

 - _*TCB*_: Task control block
 - _*PCB*_: Process control block

+## Responsabilities of an OS

+1. Resource Management
+  * Allocate CPU, RAM, NV storage and I/O
+2. Data Management
+  *
+3. Job Management
+  * Schedule, control and monitoring jobs
+  * JOb is a collection of one or more processes
+4. Means of communication
+  * Establish means of communication between processes

 ### Process states:
 A process is a program which is currently in execution.
 Differs from a program in